 The second equality follows from Lemma 5.1 of \cite{LV_degenerate}.
 Recall that by the proofs of the main theorems of this paper, the survival of species $k+1$ only depends on the sign of $\lambda_{k+1}(\mu)$.
 This works in the same manner for one environment $j\in E$ but with the sign of $\delta^j(k+1)$.
 Indeed, if $\delta^j(n)>0$, then by Proposition \ref{Accessibiliy_q*} environment $j$ causes all species to survive.
 Otherwise, by Lemma 5.1 of \cite{LV_degenerate} (or Proposition \ref{properties_equil}), if $\delta^j(i) >0$ then $\delta^j(i-1)>0$, this implies that there exists $m<n$ such that $\delta^j(m)>0$ and $\delta^j(m+1) \leq 0$.
 One can show that $(\bar x_1^j,\ldots, \bar x_m^j,0,\ldots,0)$ is globally asymptotically stable for the dynamic induced by $F^j$ where $(\bar x_1^j,\ldots, \bar x_m^j)$ is the positive equilibrium of $F^j_{|m}$ (this works in the same way as in \cite[Theorem 5.3.1]{HS98}).
 In this environment, species $1,\ldots,m$ survive while the others become extinct.

-In other words, by the latter environment $j$ is favourable to species $k$ if and only if $\delta^j(k)>0$.
+In other words, environment $j$ is favourable to species $k$ if and only if $\delta^j(k)>0$.
 By the latter equation, this means that if all environments are good for species $k$ then the PDMP is also good for species $k$, meaning that with probability 1, species $k$ survives.
 Moreover, if all environments are good for at most $k$ species then the PDMP is bad for species $k+1,\ldots,n$.

-Now, we will investigate the sensibility of the model.
-Consider another PDMP Lotka-Volterra food chain defined by \eqref{model} with the same jump rates $b_{ij}$ and with $N$ environments $\tilde F^j$ defined by \eqref{fucntions_F_i^j} but whose coefficients depend on the environment, that is
+Now, we will investigate the sensitivity of the model.
+Consider another PDMP Lotka-Volterra food chain defined by \eqref{model} with the same jump rates $b_{ij}$ and with also $N$ environments $\tilde F^j$ defined by \eqref{fucntions_F_i^j} but whose coefficients depend on the environment, that is